Ride Description

 How hard is the ride?

 You climb a bit from the start, then descend to the high desert, then back up to the pines.
 The last 8 miles or so is a gradual climb.
 The ride is primarily on forest service and fire roads.
-There is only one descent that is somewhat difficult if you’re a “roadie”.
+There are only a few descents that are somewhat difficult if you’re a “roadie”.
 Remember: This is not a race…have fun…enjoy the scenery, friends and outside time.

 How long will it take me to finish?